 What types of consulting can be data-driven?

 There are many different types of consulting work that can be data-driven.
-The most common are strategy consulting, process and operations consulting, and IT consulting.
+The most common are strategic consulting, process and operations consulting, and IT consulting.
 However, there are also many other types of consulting that can benefit from the use of data analytics.
 These include HR consulting, marketing consulting, and financial consulting.

 Benefits of Data-Driven Consulting